Long Island (Grand Manan)

 Long Island is an island in the Grand Manan Parish of Charlotte County, New Brunswick, Canada in the Bay of Fundy.

 Historically it had a smoked herring industry based on the island, but it no longer exists.

 Privately owned, with a flock of sheep on it, the island has salmon aquaculture sites off its west side.

 Part of the island is held by the Nature Trust of New Brunswick.

+In August 1849, the barque Clarence Lawrence was wrecked on Long Island in heavy fog, though the crew were saved.